Death Row Records: 2001–2005: Knight's release, return to prison, second generation

-2006–2022: Bankruptcy, closure, WIDEawake, Hasbro
+2006–2022: Bankruptcy and ownership changes

 On April 4, 2006, both Death Row Records and Suge Knight simultaneously filed for Chapter 11 bankruptcy protection following the appointment of a Receiver to acquire and auction off assets of both Death Row Records and Suge Knight in the civil case filed by Lydia Harris.
 Among those listed as unsecured creditors to Death Row include the Harrises ($107 million), the Internal Revenue Service ($6.9 million), Koch Records ($3.4 million), Interscope Records ($2.5 million) and a number of artists previously signed to the label.
 Suge Knight eventually lost control of Death Row Records and his personal assets when Chapter 11 Trustees took over both cases.

 On January 15, 2009, Death Row Records was successfully auctioned for $18 million to Ontario-based WIDEawake Entertainment Group that was founded in 2006 by Lara Lavi, with financing from New Solutions Financial Corporation.
 On January 25, 2009, a public auction was held for everything found in Death Row's office after it filed for bankruptcy.
 Of note was the Death Row electric chair which went for US$2,500.
 Lavi was removed from WIDEawake and Robert Thompson-So of New Solutions took over day-to-day operations.
 Lavi then sued her former company WIDEawake, along with New Solutions and Thompson-So in New York County Court on November 19, 2009.